Does TRT Increase Heart Attack Risk?

 Besides enhancing muscle strength, sexual function, and mood, TRT offers many beneficial effects on male health.

 According to a recent study conducted by Loo et al. (2019), it was discovered that men between the ages of 45 and 69 who underwent treatment experienced a 21% higher likelihood of cardiovascular events within the initial two years.
+In addition, the study revealed that men who received testosterone replacement therapy (TRT) had a significantly decreased risk of mortality from any cause throughout the research.

 While there may be an increased risk of heart issues within the first two years of using TRT, the study found that overall mortality rates were lower over the 22 years.